Calculator

 What is a childcare cost calculator?

-A childcare cost calculator helps you estimate daycare and childcare expenses across different timeframes (weekly, monthly, yearly) and project what you may pay over multiple years.
+A childcare cost calculator helps families estimate daycare and childcare expenses across different timeframes (weekly, monthly, yearly) and project what you may pay over multiple years.
 For many families, childcare is one of the largest recurring budget categories — often comparable to a second rent or mortgage payment.

 How to estimate daycare costs per month

 Many childcare centers quote rates weekly or monthly.
-This calculator starts with your weekly cost estimate, scales it based on your schedule (days per week), and converts it into monthly and annual totals.
+This daycare cost calculator starts with your weekly cost estimate, scales it based on your schedule (days per week), and converts it into monthly and annual totals.
 If your childcare provider charges differently (hourly, monthly flat rate, or tiered pricing), use a best-guess weekly equivalent.

-Planning for multi-year childcare costs
+Planning for multi-year childcare costs (Childcare expenses per year)

 Families often need childcare for several years — especially from infant care through preschool.
 To make planning more realistic, this tool can apply an annual cost increase (inflation) so you can model higher rates in future years.
 If you expect your costs to stay flat, set the annual increase to 0%.